nextflow-io/nextflow/docs/operator.rst

     result = 15

 .. tip::
-  A common use case for this operator is to use the first paramter as an `accumulator` the second parameter as the `i-th` item to be processed.
+  A common use case for this operator is to use the first parameter as an `accumulator` the second parameter as the `i-th` item to be processed.

 Optionally you can specify a `seed` value in order to initialise the accumulator parameter